-(14) Mortgage Increase - The Authority may consider an increase in the amount of its mortgage loan if such increase is due to unforeseen and unavoidable circumstances beyond the mortgagor's control, or to correct a government-mandated condition or to further Authority or other public policy objectives.
-No mortgage loan may be increased without the mortgage loan being re-underwritten with the same standards and criteria as the original loan and submitted to the Authority's Board of Directors for approval.
+(13) Mortgage Increase - The Authority may consider an increase in the amount of its mortgage loan if such increase is due to unforeseen and unavoidable circumstances beyond the mortgagor's control, or to correct a government-mandated condition or to further Authority or other public policy objectives.
+No mortgage loan may be increased without the receipt and acceptance of an updated and credible financing plan re-underwritten by the Authority to the Authority's current standards and criteria.